 Here’s a recipe that I made awhile back when I was at the folk’s but didn’t post before.
 Now that it’s December, I thought this Italian Stuffed Meatloaf would be a perfect “something” different for a winter weekend meal!

-I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rites or Tavern Burgers.
+I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rite Sandwiches or as they are sometimes called Tavern Burgers.
 I never heard the word Sloppy Joe until I was an adult and moved away, and then no-one seemed to know what a Maid-Rite was!

 Ok, so do you ever fall in love with a dish at first sight?
 I did, and these Thai Beef Rolls called to me from the moment I first saw them until I had them on my plate.
 Heck, there are a couple still in the fridge and they just won’t be quiet!
 Shush now, I already ate too many of you!!